Deceptions in the Food Industry: Low-Fat Foods

 • Enhances our immune system performance

-• Are critical to bone, cell, and skin health
+• Are critical to cell and skin health

 • Strengthen our digestive tract and protect against harmful microorganisms found there